EduPonz/easynmea/docs/rst/installation/build_documentation.rst

 .. important::

     This guide assumes that the library as been built following the steps outlined in the previous sections.
-    Else, paths might need to be adjusted to aligned with the followed procedure.
+    Else, paths might need to be adjusted to align with the followed procedure.

 *GNSS Interface's* documentation is comprised  of `Doxygen <https://www.doxygen.nl/index.html>`_ and `Sphinx <https://www.sphinx-doc.org/en/master/>`_ HTML output.